yp/reHCstar/_includes/docs/README.md

 containing the missing allele `0`).
 The pairs composed by a valid allele (`1` or `2`) and a missing allele (`0`) _are not valid_.
+Since reHC-* 2.0.0, there could also be **multi-allelic** loci.
+Alleles are encoded by a number greater than `0` (which is always considered the missing allele code).

 Rows starting with the character `#` are considered as comments and ignored.